What I Need to Know to Make Investor Referrals

 I created my own step-by-step guide (originally for a University of Hawaii startup program) that you can find here.

-Ideally, you’ll also show the total addressable market size, and how it was determined (hint: it should be based in part on the information you’ve described in questions one to three).
+Ideally, you’ll also show the total addressable market size, and how it was determined (Hint: It should be based in part on the information you’ve described in questions one to three).

 Read also: Estimating Product Market Opportunity